ELEONORA PIROMALLI

 Theses:

-- It is the student’s responsibility to check all requirements and deadlines relating to the graduation application (do not forget the assignment “to demonstrate knowledge of at least one foreign language”; master’s candidates must scroll all the way down the page to find the information concerning them).
+• It is the student’s responsibility to check and comply with all requirements and deadlines for the graduation application (do not forget the paper “per la conoscenza di almeno una lingua straniera”; Master’s students must scroll all the way down the relevant Sapienza webpage to find the information that concerns them).

-- The thesis must be written in accordance with Sapienza style guidelines, using the “traditional system” for bibliographic references.
-Remember to number the pages and, in the title-page template supplied by the University, to change “Relatore” to “Relatrice”; if applicable, the same applies to the wording “Laureando”.
+• The thesis must be written according to Sapienza’s style guidelines, using the “traditional system” for bibliographic references.
+Remember to number the pages and, in the title-page template provided by the university, correct “Relatore” to “Relatrice”; if applicable, do the same for the label “Laureando.”

-- The thesis presented at the defense and/or deposited with the registrar’s office must not contain anything that has not been sent to the instructor in due time and approved.
+• The thesis submitted for discussion and/or deposited at the registrar’s office must not contain anything that has not been sent to the lecturer well in advance and explicitly approved.

 Exam sessions: